The Dallas Dish — A Michelin-Starred Chef Opens His Namesake Japanese Restaurant in The Colony

-Michelin-starred Akira Back opens his namesake Japanese restaurant in The Colony this week.
+Michelin-starred Akira Back opens his namesake Japanese restaurant in The Colony in 2022.
 (Courtesy)

-Akira Back opens in The Colony on May 6.
+Akira Back opened in The Colony earlier this summer.
 (Courtesy of Grandscape)

 District Dallas debuted in Addison on May 6.
 (Photo by Kathy Tran)